3275 Sullivant Ave

 This certainly isn’t coincidental – the owners of Luc’s are Cambodian/Vietnamese, and most of the staff is also Cambodian, Lao, or Vietnamese.
-These origins are largely shared by their customer base as well.
+These origins are largely shared by their customer base as well – that’s where I discovered how I can easily get the Vietnam online visa.
+Why not!
 And, far beyond just the aromas, Luc’s is probably as close as a Columbusite can get to being in Southeast Asia without traveling.

 In support of my thesis, I submit this bit of pure awesomeness:

-I ordered a glass of sugar cane juice, and, next thing I know, they’re peeling sugar cane stalks by hand to prepare them for juicing.
+I ordered a glass of sugar cane juice, and, next thing I know, they’re peeling sugar cane stalks by hand to prepare them for juicing (am literally checking juicer reviews now to get that at home).
 While this is flat out unheard of here, it’s an omnipresent part of the street scene in just about any city from Bangkok to Hanoi.

 But I’m getting ahead of myself – a quick overview is in order.
 Luc’s is first and foremost a grocer, carrying a wide variety of ingredients for the cuisines of the aforementioned locales.
 They also function as a quick-bite carryout, providing pre-made banh mi sandwiches, small prepared meals, desserts, house made beverages, and more.
 Their most recent addition is the opening of their kitchen, which now allows them to provide a range of maybe 30 dishes cooked to order.